|Previous College:||Slippery Rock, '82|

-Gary Aldrich, who has been honored by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on seven occasions including twice as the Mideast Regional Indoor Men’s Head Coach of the Year, will be starting his fifth year at the helm of the Carnegie Mellon University Men's and Women's Track and Field program in 2018-19.
-The season will also mark his 13th on staff as he served eight seasons as the associate head coach.
+Gary Aldrich, who has been honored by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on nine occasions including three times as the Mideast Regional Indoor Men’s Head Coach of the Year and once as Mideast Regional Outdoor Men's Head Coach of the Year, will be starting his sixth year at the helm of the Carnegie Mellon University Men's and Women's Track and Field program in 2019-20.
+The season will also mark his 14th on staff as he served eight seasons as the associate head coach.

-During Aldrich's time on staff, he has mentored five athletes to 11 All-America honors and the men's program has won five University Athletic Association (UAA) Championships while it has finished second 10 times.
-In 2016-17, the men’s program won both the indoor and outdoor UAA Championships, leading to both coaching staffs being honored which marks the second indoor honor and third outdoor honor for Aldrich including his time as an associate head coach.
+During Aldrich's time on staff, he has mentored five athletes to 11 All-America honors and the men's program has won six University Athletic Association (UAA) Championships while it has finished second 11 times.
+The 2019 team won the UAA Indoor Championship leading to another coaching staff of the year award while placing second at the outdoor championships.
+In 2016-17, the men’s program won both the indoor and outdoor UAA Championships, leading to both coaching staffs being honored.
+In total, Aldrich has been part of three indoor honors and three outdoor honors including his time as an associate head coach.

 Known for his work in field events, hurdles and strength and conditioning, Aldrich has also motivated a mid-distance and distance cohort to NCAA Championship competition.
 In 2016, junior Owen Norley raced to a sixth-place finish in the mile at the indoor championships while freshman Rai Walters became the first jumper in school history to compete at the indoor championships.
 Norley followed that with a fifth-place showing in the mile at the 2017 national meet while the distance medley relay team made school history as the first relay to compete at the indoor championships.
 During the outdoor season, Norley competed in the finals of the 1,500-meter run, placing 13th, while Jacob Schofel placed 18th in the hammer throw.